 !Cprecedence cutoff in effect

 !nnnICMP unreachable code as in RFC1812

 Uses UDP port or random port, similar to traceroute,

 -c use the return address instead of the reply type (

 -n No DNS resolving names

+Tracepath6 is good replacement for traceroute6 Some IP routers do not return enough information in icmp error messages.
 Uses Van Jacobson's algorithm, sweeping a range of UDP ports to maintain trace history.

 LOCALHOST(if the packet was not sent to the gateway).

 asyncHop 2 shows asymmetry of 1, because the first probe with TTL of 2 was rejected at the first hop due to Path MTU Discovery.